AstroAccess Successfully Completes First Weightless Research Flight with International Disabled Crew

 For general inquiries: info@astroaccess.org

-For press and media Inquires: press@astroaccess.org
+For press and media inquiries: press@astroaccess.org

 About Zero Gravity Corporation